 Morning exams start at 9:00am and afternoon at 1:10pm.
-The afternoon start time is earlier than previous years, ensure you are ready to start by 1pm.

 What time do I have to be in school for afternoon exams?

 If you're coming into school just for an afternoon exam arrive in good time to register first at the student hub and then go to your exam room.
 Be there by 1pm.